 Liz is a certified running coach; a 250 hour Registered Yoga Teacher; has served as an Ambassador to the Xterra Racing Series, Cliff's Luna Bar, and Honey Stinger.
 She's run events from 100 meters to 100 miles, including multi-day stage races through the Colorado Rockies and the German, Austrian and Italian Alps.
 Her advice on trail running has been featured in running related websites and publications including “Triathlon for the Every Woman" by Meredith Atwood.

-In 2016, Mr. Shah was appointed by Mayor Kasim Reed as a Pro Hac Judge to the City of Atlanta Municipal Court where he presides over traffic offenses and city ordinances.
-He is also the 5th District Representative for the Council of Municipal Court Judges.
+Parag has also found success wearing a number of hats.
+In 2016, Parag was appointed as a Pro Hac Judge to the City of Atlanta Municipal Court.
+He was also elected to represent the 5th District for the Council of Municipal Court Judges.

-Mr. Shah is an adjunct professor at Ohio Northern University Law School where he teaches jury selection and cross-examination.
-He is also is a former faculty member for the Georgia Trial Skills Clinic, GACDL's Bill Daniel Trial Program and AAJ's Deposition College.
-In addition, Mr. Shah ran a criminal defense externship program through John Marshall Law School in Atlanta.
+Parag is currently an adjunct professor at Ohio Northern University Law School where he teaches negotiations, jury selection, depositions and cross-examination.
+Parag speaks at seminars across the state and country on personal injury and mediation.
+He is also a former faculty member for the Georgia Trial Skills Clinic, GACDL's Bill Daniel Trial Program and AAJ's Deposition College.
+In addition, Parag has run a criminal defense externship program through John Marshall Law School in Atlanta.

-Mr. Shah is the author of three Georgia pocketbooks: The Code Criminal, The Code Civil and The Code Evidence.
-The Code is currently published by MyCLE.
+Parag is the author of three Georgia pocketbooks: The Code Criminal, The Code Civil and The Code Evidence.
+He is also the author of the Municipal Benchbook which are all currently published by MyCLE.

-Mr. Shah is a member of a number of local and national associations.
-He is also actively involved with a number of charitable organizations including Side by Side Brain Injury Clubhouse and Nicholas House.
+Parag is a member of a number of local and national associations and charities, including Side by Side Brain Injury Clubhouse and Nicholas House.